Etrama/cover_letter_editor/README.md

 <br>
 I am attaching a sample of the folder structure that I use for this project so that everyone else can also use it:
 <br>
 cover_letter_editor/
-│
 ├── generated_cover_letters/
 │   ├── .gitkeep
 │   ├── generated_output_1.docx
 │   ├── generated_output_2.docx
-│   ├── ....
+│   ├── ...
-│   └── generated_output_n_.docs
+│   └── generated_output_n.docx
 │
 ├── template_cover_letter/
 │   ├── .gitkeep
 │   └── YOUR_TEMPLATE_COVER_LETTER.docx
 │
 ├── .gitignore
 ├── cover_letter_script.ipynb
 ├── cover_letter_script.py
 ├── README.md
 └── requirements.txt